 COMMIT;

 Only one VG can be deployed for the same domain to the router for it to be routed correctly.
-The router only knows about the domain of incoming requests and can currently not distinguish between different VCLGroups with the same domain.
-It will not know to which one the request should be routed to.
+The router only knows about the domain of incoming requests and can currently not distinguish between different VCLGroups within the same domain.
+It won’t know which one the request should be routed to.

-In order to route to a different set of servers such as Edge first, then Storage as fallback.
-One can create a second VCLGroup with a different domain, say example2.com
+To route to a different set of servers (like Edge first, then Storage as fallback), create a second VCLGroup with a different domain, like example2.com

 - VCLGroup1